Best Gynecologist in Gurgaon

 The treatment depends upon the type/ stage of the cyst; or the presence of complications.
 Please talk to your gynecologist for treatment options.

-Polycystic ovary syndrome (PCOS) is a common endocrine system disorder among women of reproductive age.
+POLYCYSTIC OVARIAN SYNDROME (PCOS) is a common endocrine system disorder among women of reproductive age.
 Infrequent or prolonged menstrual periods, excess hair growth, acne, and obesity can all occur in women with polycystic ovary syndrome.
 In adolescents, infrequent or absent menstruation may raise suspicion for the condition.
 Women with PCOS may have enlarged ovaries that contain small collections of fluid — called follicles — located in each ovary as seen during an ultrasound exam.

 The exact cause of polycystic ovary syndrome is unknown.
 Early diagnosis and treatment along with weight loss may reduce the risk of long-term complications, such as type 2 diabetes and heart disease.